causal3900/causal3900.github.io/docs/discussion10.md

 _Cutoff_: 0 (you win, i.e. become incumbent, if your margin of victory is greater than 0; otherwise, you lost!)

 ### 1.1 Check Your Understanding {-}

 **Question:** In your own words, explain how we might use regression discontinuity to provide an answer to the question.

-**Answer:** (type your answer here)
+**Answer:** *Using data from senators who just barely won or just barely lost an election, we can use regression discontinuity to compute the effect that being in office has on your outcome in the next election.
+In other words, we can answer the question "What effect does just barely winning or just barely losing the election have on your outcome in the next election?"
+Critically, this estimate only applies to senators who just barely won or just barely lost, and would not generalize to other senators without further assumptions.*

 ## 2. Data {-}
-For this section, **run the code block below and read through the comments inside the code block.** The following code installs and loads some libraries into R, then reads in data from an online fine, and finally prints out the first few rows of the data table.
+For this section, run the code block below and read through the comments inside the code block.
+The following code installs and loads some libraries into R, then reads in data from an online fine, and finally prints out the first few rows of the data table.

 ```r